 Jim Hickman is the founding Board Chair of Ubiquity University and serves as the company’s CFO.
 He spent 30 years developing economic, professional and cultural relations between the United States and the countries within the former Soviet bloc, which included co-founding and serving as President/CEO for three companies: the Russian long-distance company Rustel; commercial enterprise company, AJ Ventures, Inc.; and Mosaic Networks, focused on international telecommunications projects.
 He also served as VP of the State of the World Forum, working with President Gorbachev and Jim Garrison.
 His publications include Your Y2K Personal Protection Plan (Harper-Collins); and numerous published articles.
 Jim received his Masters Degree in Psychology from Sonoma State College.
 He is a certified instructor from the Institute of HeartMath.
 Since 2005, he has lived in Bolivia with his family, where he is currently writing two books – Successful Living in Turbulent Times and The Illusion of Reality.

-Matt Robertson is Director of Operations of Ubiquity University.
+Matt Robertson is an Executive Assistant at Ubiquity University.
 He is on a life-long quest to help bring innovation into higher education.
 He believes it is time for a change in perspective and a shift in awareness.
 As the unofficial “De-light” Officer for Ubiquity, he brings a background in student recruiting and the management of admissions systems to the Ubiquity community, in addition to his enthusiasm for awakening the best of human nature.
 He is a San Francisco Bay Area native, certified Mindfulness Instructor, hoop shooter, rhyme activist, and trail hiker of the human journey.
 Never hesitate to reach out to Matt with any questions you have about Ubiquity, or if you want to collaborate on a hip-hop track!

 Dr. Stanley Krippner, PhD